February 15, 2021

 For holistic assessment to work, everyone and everything that is part of the assessment process must be evaluated in some sort of systemized fashion.
 Students, mentors, faculty, technology, institutional structures and practices, staff, facilities – everything – needs to be part of a commitment to continuous improvement.
 As a result, this means that organizations submit themselves to a life of ongoing and unending change.
 For CBTE to work, schools cannot live with a “fix it and forget it” mindset.

 Assessment produces the best and most reliable results when it happens over a period of time that aligns with 1) the vocational goals of the student, 2) the pace the student wishes to move, and 3) the credential being pursued by the student.
 In some cases, this may be several years and in other cases it may be several months.
 In all cases, it must be done in the context of a community that can observe one’s learning and development over time.
 It is this point that requires the development, training, and empowerment of mentor teams.
-With a view into the life of a student from multiple angles, the mentor team can watch students make progress over time as they develop toward mastery.
+With a view into the life of a student from multiple angles, the mentor team can watch students make progress over time as they develop toward proficiency.

 When coupled with longitudinal engagement, generalized rubrics not only encourage deeper but also more integrated learning.
 Task-specific and analytical rubrics have their place, but they are not useful tools for assessing integrated outcomes.
 In addition, generalized rubrics create space for a diverse learning community.
 Whereas task-specific and analytical rubrics impose one way of viewing a particular task or concept, generalized rubrics provide space for students and mentor teams to develop the personal, communal, and theological identity required of them in their context.
-Customized mastery and contextualized discipleship are not possible without generalized rubrics that guide the assessment of integrated outcomes.
+Customized proficiency and contextualized discipleship are not possible without generalized rubrics that guide the assessment of integrated outcomes.

 Alasdair MacIntyre’s argument that traditions only grow as they face a crisis is instructive for us in how learning is always about solving problems that arise in the context of community.
 General assessment practices invite students to identify problems that arise in the context of their communities, to address those problems through a generative action-reflection process, and to assess learning related to that process in the context of a diverse community.
 Task-specific assessment, on the other hand, forces students to solve a problem that may not even exist in their context, to address that problem using language that meets a particular theology which may also be foreign, and often assumes that assessment of learning does not require a relationship with the student.